PelleLille/hsl-docs/functions.rst

 .. function:: ord(character)

-  Return ASCII value of character.
+  Return ASCII value of a character.
 This function complements :func:`chr`.

   :param string character: the ASCII character
   :return: the ASCII value